Intermediate-mass black hole binary parameter estimation with next-generation ground-based detector networks: Methods and setup

 In this work, we compare the results with several different networks of XG detectors.
 Each network is a combination of at least two of the following detectors: a CE with $40~\rm{km}$ arm length (CE40), a CE with $20~\rm{km}$ arm length (CE20), and ET in the triangular configuration~\cite{Branchesi:2023mws}.
 The PSDs of the detectors are plotted in Fig.~\ref{fig:psds}.
 The PSDs, locations and orientations of the two CE interferometers correspond to the CE-A and CE-B configurations of Ref.~\cite{Gupta:2023lga}, respectively.
 We assume ET to be at the current location of Virgo in Italy~\cite{VIRGO:2014yos}.

 We consider four detector networks: \begin{itemize} \item An \emph{optimal} network with three XG detectors (CE40-CE20-ET).
 This corresponds to the best-case scenario~\cite{mpsac_report} and it is identical to the network of 3 XG detectors used in Ref.~\cite{Gupta:2023lga}. \item Three comparison networks with two XG detectors, either a combination of one CE and ET (CE40-ET or CE20-ET, respectively) or a combination of two CE interferometers without ET (CE40-CE20).
 These networks can be compared to the networks with 2 XG detectors of Ref.~\cite{Gupta:2023lga}.
 (Technically, the networks with 2 XG detectors in Ref.~\cite{Gupta:2023lga} include also some of the current detectors in their $\rm{A}^\#$ configuration.
-However these detectors are much less sensitive at low frequencies, so we expect their contribution to be minimal for the IMBH binaries considered here.) \end{itemize}
+However these detectors are much less sensitive at low frequencies, so we expect their contribution to be minimal for the IMBH binaries considered here.) \end{itemize} In Appendix~\ref{app:singledet} we also show results with a single XG detector, either CE40 or ET alone.

 The low-frequency reach of ground-based detectors is crucial to detect and characterize IMBH binaries.
 For a nonrotating BH of mass $M$, the GW frequency at the innermost stable circular orbit (ISCO) is given by~\cite{Maggiore:2007ulw}